Inflation: Causes & Effects

 Typical causes of rising costs:

-On an AD-AS diagram, cost-push inflation appears as the AS curve shifting left, raising the price level but reducing real GDP at the same time (called stagflation when severe).
+On an AD-AS diagram, cost-push inflation appears as the (short-run) AS curve shifting left (SRAS₁ to SRAS₂) against a fixed AD curve, raising the average price level from AP₁ to AP₂ but reducing real GDP at the same time (called when severe).

 | Demand-pull | Cost-push | |